Skip links

 Whale Movements and Large Transactions

 “Whales” – addresses holding 1,000+ Bitcoin – can single-handedly crash prices.
 When whale wallets start moving coins to exchanges, it often signals impending selling.
+Exchange inflows from whales typically precede price drops, large transactions during market hours create immediate volatility, and coordinated movements suggest institutional repositioning.

-PRO TIP: Use on-chain analysis tools like Glassnode to track whale movements in real-time.
+Use on-chain analysis tools like Glassnode to track whale movements in real-time.

-Reason 6: Macroeconomic Factors and Global Events
+Reason 6: Macroeconomic factors and global events

 Bitcoin doesn’t exist in isolation.
 It responds to the same macroeconomic forces affecting all risk assets – sometimes more dramatically.